elastos/Elastos.NET/README.md

 # Elastos.NET - Blockchain Powered Internet

 ###  Overview

-Elasots.NET is a portal repository to introduce Elastos serivce infrastructures related with Network.
-As so far as writing this document,  This repostiory includes the instroductions of:
+Elastos.NET is a portal repository to introduce Elastos service infrastructures related with Network.
+As so far as writing this document,  This repository includes the introductions of:

-- **Elastos Carrie** --  Peer-to-peer encrypted communication network;
+- **Elastos Carrier** --  Peer-to-peer encrypted communication network;
 - **Elastos Hive** -- File storage network can be accessed from everywhere.

-All of service infrastructures are totally implemented as **Decentralized** network infrastructures  and delivers the services to the DApps on Elastos eco-system.
+All of the service infrastructures are totally implemented as **Decentralized** network infrastructures and delivers the services to the DApps on Elastos eco-system.

 ### Layout of Contents